ajsaraujo/clustering/README.md

 # clustering

 Clustering is the problem of partitioning a dataset in several clusters, in a way that objects in the same cluster are similar, while objects in different clusters aren't.
-This can be defined more formally with objective functions.
-Of course, a deterministic way of comparing objects in the dataset should be provided.
-Most algorithms are based on euclidian distance, but other techniques can be used.
-Clustering is a relevant problem in several applications, such as marketing segmentation, image recognition and data compression.
+Clustering algorithms are widely used to calssify data and are extremely relevant  problem in several applications, such as marketing segmentation, image recognition and data compression.

-Several clustering algorithms can be found in the literature, each with it's own traits.
-They may have different objective functions, produce different clusterings, take different parameters or perform differently when facing noise or outliers.
-In general, no algorithm suits all cases, but each has it's own strengths and weaknessess, being up to the user to choose the most suitable for his application.
+## Installation and usage

+To compile the project, you'll need G++.

+1. At `generative/`, run `make kmeans_out` to build `kmeans.cpp` and it's dependencies.
+2. Execute the program with `./kmeans.out` if you're on Linux.
+3. You will be prompted for input and output file paths.
+The input file should contain a matrix representing the dataset, with columns being separated by whitespaces and lines being separated by linefeeds.
+The output path can be whatever you want, it will just be the prefix for the output files.
+4. The program will produce files containing clusterings with 5, 10, 15, 20 and 30 clusters each.
+If you want to modify the number of clusters in each run you just have to update the `numOfClusters[]` array in `kmeans.cpp`.

+## Algorithm descriptions

-## K-Means algorithm
+### K-Means algorithm

 K-Means is one of the most popular clustering algorithms, much probably for being one of the first algorithms proposed in the literature and also for it's simplicity.
-Besides the dataset, the desired num of clusters K shall be provided.
+Besides the dataset, the desired number of clusters (k) shall be provided.

 1. Choose k random objects as centroids for each cluster.
 2. Repeat: